 Months of entry

-The MSc Finance and Management provides a good foundation in finance together with an overview of management functions within an organisation.
-It is an ideal qualification for anyone wanting to start or progress their career in the finance function of an organisation and then move into general management later.
+This programme is ideal for anyone wanting to start or progress their career in the finance function of an organisation and then move into general management later.
 It is relevant to working in small businesses where the ability to control finances is essential, within the finance function of large business organisations, and also in public sector organisations.

 Information for international students

 If you are an international student, please visit our international equivalency pages to enable you to see if your existing academic qualifications meet our entry requirements.

 Overall score 6.5.
 No less than 6.0 in any section.